kristopolous/Coinbase-pro-portfolio-analyzer/README.md

  * green area is the sell points.
  * number with the blue background is where the last trade happened.

 In linux this will size itself to your screen.
-Also the buckets increase geometrically at 105% and aren't linear graded.
+Also the buckets increase geometrically at the `multiplier` value (as of this writing 105%) and aren't linear graded.
 The asterisks denote when you are at 150% of the last asterisk.
 The buy and sell are NOT independent scales.

 The range covers your history and the price.
 You can also specify a normalization quotient as the second argument.